Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: III. Derivation of the Majorana-Schwinger distribution function

 Here, we take $\mu=0$ for simplicity.

-Now that we have a microscopic Hamiltonian which can be mapped to the free Majorana system described by $\widetilde{\gamma}_j^\dagger$, $\widetilde{\gamma}_j$, we can now see if such a free Majorana gas yields thermodynamic observables similar to our statistical model.
-To do this, we first move our Majorana Hamiltonian to Fourier space:
+Now that we have a microscopic Hamiltonian which can be mapped to the free Majorana-Schwinger system described by $\widetilde{\gamma}_j^\dagger$, $\widetilde{\gamma}_j$, we can now see if such a construction yields thermodynamic observables similar to our statistical model.
+To do this, we first move our Majorana-Schwinger Hamiltonian to Fourier space:

 where $\xi(k)=2t\cos(k)-\mu$ for some general chemical potential.
-The term in the sum above is just the Majorana number operator in k-space.
+The term in the sum above is just the Majorana-Schwinger number operator in k-space.
 The expectation value of the number operator is readily found from the form derived beforehand, and can be expressed in terms of the fermionic and bosonic distribution functions $n^{(f)}(\xi_k)$ and $n^{(b)}(\xi_k)$, respectively:

-The above is the exact form of the Majorana distribution, which we see is equivalent to a Fermi-Dirac distribution with an additional bosonic contribution proportional to the average hole occupation.
-Such bosonic degrees of freedom are the direct result of mutual pairwise annihilation inherent to the free Majorana gas.
+The above is the exact form of the Majorana-Schwinger distribution, which we see is equivalent to a Fermi-Dirac distribution with an additional bosonic contribution proportional to the average hole occupation.
+Such bosonic degrees of freedom are the direct result of mutual pairwise annihilation inherent to the non-interacting Majorana-Schwinger gas.
 At zero temperature, the Fermi-Dirac distribution $n^{(f)}(\xi_k)$ will go to a Heaviside function, while the quantity $n^{(b)}(\xi_k)\left(n^{(b)}(\xi_k)-1\right)$ will go to a constant for $\xi_k<0$ and will go to zero for $\xi_k>0$.
-Therefore, we see that the Majorana distribution function is equivalent to the Fermi-Dirac distribution at zero temperature (as we found previously from the statistical model).
+Therefore, we see that the Majorana-Schwinger distribution function is equivalent to the Fermi-Dirac distribution at zero temperature (as we found previously from the statistical model).
 Low-temperature Fermi-Dirac like behavior in the propagation of stable Bose-Fermi pairs has also been seen in the study of some general Bose-Fermi mixtures \cite{Storozhenko, Daniele}.